-4.4.4 Component Variability Prefixes
+4.4.3 Component Variability Prefixes

-The prefixes discrete, parameter, constant of a component declaration are called variability prefixes and define in which situation the variable values of a component are initialized (see section 8.5 and section 8.6) and when they are changed during simulation:
+The prefixes discrete, parameter, constant of a component declaration are called variability prefixes and are the basis for defining in which situation the variable values of a component are initialized (see section 8.5 and section 8.6) and when they are changed during simulation.
+Further details on how the prefixes relate to component variability, as well as rules applying to components the different variabilities, are given in section 4.5.